acdha/restful-bag-server/Use Cases/PennState.rst

 may be more than the MetaArchive private LOCKSS network can reasonably handle.

 Previously we have discussed bilateral bag replication services with the University of North Texas, primarily for far-off-site disaster recovery purposes.
 We see some benefit of tackling cross-institutional replication at the bag level, rather than at the file level, in case we should ever need to interoperate with one another's content.
-Some of these less clear but nonetheless attractive services might be around discovery or publishing of bags, such as detailed in the `NDNP use case <NDNP.rst>`_.
+Some of these less clear but nonetheless attractive services might be around discovery or publishing of bags by end-users on the open web, such as those detailed in the `NDNP use case <NDNP.rst>`_.

-Thus, we're keenly interested in a low-barrier method of replicating bags to and from partners in a potential bag interop network.
+Thus, we're keenly interested in a low-barrier method of replicating bags to and from partners in a bag interop network.